Opio-Emmanuel-Omona/Fast-food-fast/README.md

 Note: There's no functionality yet, therefore one can access the various pages by
       the links in the navigation bar.

-      To access the admin, use the link below: https://opio-emmanuel-omona.github.io/Fast-food-fast/UI/admin.html
+      To access the admin user interface, use the link below: https://opio-emmanuel-omona.github.io/Fast-food-fast/UI/admin.html

       Also most of the data is static and will be later changed